RyanEwen/lan-cache-docker/readme.md

 * Blizzard
 * League of Legends
 * ArenaNet (Guild Wars)
+* Uplay

-Some of the folowing may require SSL certificate spoofing to work, and come untested.
+The folowing are untested and may require SSL certificate spoofing to work.
 Please test the following in your environment before relying on them.
 * Microsoft
 * Xbox
 * PlayStation